Shenzhen East railway station: Structure

 The renovated station began operating 21 December 2012.
 The 127,000-square-meter hub houses the Guangzhou-Shenzhen Railway, serving 3 separate railway lines (2 high-speed lines and 1 conventional rail line).
-The completed station building features 3 ticket halls and a waiting hall of 7,100m².
+The completed station building features 3 ticket halls and a waiting hall of 7,100m^{2}.
 There are 6 north-south platforms serving 11 tracks on the main platform level.
 Separate east-west platforms will serve trains on the Xiamen-Shenzhen High-Speed Railway (u/c).
 The station is adjacent to Buji Station on the Shenzhen Metro, served by Line 3, Line 5 and Line 14.

 Train services

 C8004, a Guangzhou–Shenzhen Railway intercity train, is passing through Shenzhen East railway station without stopping.

 The new Shenzhen East will handle middle- and long-distance, lower-speed trains, including trains to Sichuan, Hunan, Hubei, Jiangxi and Anhui provinces.
 Shenzhen railway station will be the main hub for intercity trains in Guangdong Province, for example, and its current long-distance trains to Beijing, Shanghai, Chengdu, Guilin and Fuzhou will be relocated to Shenzhen East in the future.

 This station was initially designed for stopping by Guangzhou–Shenzhen Railway intercity trains but the plan was abandoned after construction was nearly completed, and Pinghu has become the additional station for intercity trains afterwards.

-Shenzhen East station is now mainly used for non-high-speed services, while starting 10 January 2024, a pair of regularly operating "D-suffix" train, namely D146/7、D148/5, heading to Zhengzhou station is added where CR200J1-C trains are in use as at January 2024.
+Shenzhen East station is now mainly used for non-high-speed services, while starting 10 January 2024, a pair of regularly operating "D-prefix" train, namely D146/7 and D148/5, heading to Zhengzhou station is added where CR200J1-C trains are in use as of January 2024.